Mnpezz/nano.to-woo-payment-plugin/README.md

 ## Features

-- Seamless integration with WooCommerce checkout
+- Easy integration with WooCommerce
+- Support for WooCommerce Blocks (for compatible themes)
+- Configurable payment gateway title and description
-- Easy configuration with Nano address or Nano.to username
+- Custom Nano address or Nano.to username for receiving payments
+- Email notifications for successful payments
 - Automatic order status updates
-- Compatible with the latest versions of WordPress and WooCommerce

 ## Requirements